MyPureCloud/developer-center-blog/source/2020-10-09-genesys-cloud-developer-engagement-intro/index.html.md

 ## Developer Tooling

-We get a lot of positive feedback on our developments tools.
+We get a lot of positive feedback on our developer tools.
 We want to continue to build out these capabilities, by integrating them directly into our content and APIs.
-Our goal is to provide a seamless experience so that you can access the development tools while reading the content on the site.
-In addition, we want to be able to expand our tool set by including new debugging and monitoring tools that will give you greater insight into how your applications are interacting with Genesys Cloud.
+Our goal is to provide a seamless experience so that you can access the developer tools while reading and working through the content on the site.
+In addition, we want to be able to expand our toolset by including new debugging and monitoring tools that will give you greater insight into how your applications are interacting with Genesys Cloud.

 ## Closing Thoughts